bestwithrice/gen8-shinyapriballdex/README.md

 * Pokemon #810-890 (Grookey -- Eternatus)
 * All possible shiny forms of Alcremie
 * Meltan/Melmetal
-* All available Galar Forms from previous generations (as of 06/04/2020)
+* All available Galar Forms from previous generations (as of 06/05/2020)
-* All available Gigantamax Pokemon from previous generations (as of 06/04/2020) **NOTE: (Gmax Pikachu is currently being obtained, will be added very soon!)**
+* All available Gigantamax Pokemon from previous generations (as of 06/05/2020)
 * Pokeball Plus Mew (currently not possible to obtain shiny)

 # Contributors: